medic/helm-charts/charts/cht-chart-4x/README.md

 - kubectl configured to access your GKE cluster
 - Helm installed

+### ⚠️ Cost Considerations

+- Running this test environment in GCP will incur costs.
+- Always clean up resources when done testing to avoid unnecessary charges.
+- Use smaller machine types for testing.
+- Monitor your GCP billing dashboard.
+- Set up budget alerts in GCP.

+For the most up-to-date pricing, check the [GCP Pricing Calculator](https://cloud.google.com/products/calculator).

 1. **Clone the repository and navigate to the chart directory:**
    ```bash
    git clone https://github.com/medic/helm-charts.git